VTCSec/vtcsec.org/getting_started.md

 *That being said.*
 More important than what knowledge you bring to your first meeting is your willingness to learn.
-We won't hold your hand and we expect you to be able to learn things independently.
-The more time you put in outside of club meetings the more proficient you will become in this field.
+The more time you spend independently educating yourself, the more proficient you will become in this field.
-The more proficient you become the more fun you will have.

 ## What do I have to do to join the club?
-VTCSec has no member list because we respect your privacy.
+Join our mailing list to find out about our weekly IRL meetings.
+VTCSec members and officers discuss security topics at all hours using the [IRC][irc] channel and relayed [slack domain][slack].
+While VTCSec has no member list because we respect your privacy, we consider anyone who hangs out on irc or comes to meetings regularly a member.
 All students and other interested parties are welcome.
-Join our mailing list to find out about meetings.
-Most active members also discuss security topics during the week using the [IRC][IRC_Intro] channel and relayed [slack domain][slack].

 ## What topics are involved in cyber security?
 This is a tough question.